wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 On top of that, the WHEP protocol exposes a thin new attack surface specific of the REST API methods used within it:

 - HTTP POST flooding and resource exhaustion:
-  It would be possible for an attacker in possession of authentication credentials valid for watching a WHEP stream to make multiple HTTP POST to the WHIP endpoint.
+  It would be possible for an attacker in possession of authentication credentials valid for watching a WHEP stream to make multiple HTTP POST to the WHEP endpoint.
   This will force the WHEP endpoint to process the incoming SDP and allocate resources for being able to setup the DTLS/ICE connection.
   While the malicious client does not need to initiate the DTLS/ICE connection at all, the WHIP session will have to wait for the DTLS/ICE connection timeout in order to release the associated resources.
   If the connection rate is high enough, this could lead to resource exhaustion on the servers handling the requests and it will not be able to process legitimate incoming ingests.